tylerapritchard/TESSGI_Tut_Step0/Step0.md

 *using conda/conda-forge to install lightkurve? notes - pip can be run in a notebook as the lightkurve quickstart suggests and I cribbed from*

+*possibly swap some of the illistrative images to gifs*

 ## Motivation

 Getting started with TESS data and tools is easy!
 However, it does require a couple of steps which can be daunting if you haven't done them before.
 Many astronomers who have a laptop set-up for doing active research will likely have the nescessities available, however others including (but not limited to!) new students, interns, and the interested amateur astronomer, may find this brief guide usefull.